benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 ---
 layout: post
-title: "People Analytics and the big data Dystopia"
+title: "People Analytics and the Big Data Dystopia"
 description: "The dystopian future and the transition from freedom and employment to compliance and deployment thanks to big data and people analytics."
 tagline: "future"
 category: future